hedgehogV/HT1621-lcd/README.md

 * `void batteryLevel(tBatteryLevel level)`
 Accepts values from 0 to 3.
 Smaller values will be treated like 0, bigger values will be treated as 3.
 0 turns off the battery symbol.
 Values from 1 to 3 will be represented by the rectangles above the battery symbol.

+* `void print(const char *str)`
+Print string (up to 6 characters)
+Allowed characters: capital letters, digits, space, minus.
+Not allowed characters will be displayed as spaces.
+See characters appearence in `Internal functioning` chapter

 * `void print(int32_t num)`
 Prints a signed integer between -99999 and 999999.
 Larger and smaller values will be displayed as -99999 and 999999